judka-uriel/uriel-book/uriel_en.md

 to work on Shabbat as *shabbos goyim*, thereby transgressing the Torah's prohibition against permitting strangers to work within a Jew's domain.
-Therefore, when they asked me to violate the Sabbath, I became frightened that perhaps they were testing me in this way, as in an examination, to see whether I was truly capable of violating the Sabbath.
+Therefore, when they asked me to violate the Sabbath, I became frightened that perhaps they were testing me in this way, like during an exam, to see whether I was truly capable of violating the Sabbath.

 Then I said that I would go look for a cleaning woman to turn off the air